agdsn/sipa-content/news/2015-11-28-finanzsperrung.en.md

 All accounts of members in Wundtstraße and Zellescher Weg, that are in payment default for more than 31 days, have been suspended.

-Please transfer the overdue semester constribution to our [bank account](/sipa/pages/membership/semester_contribution).
+Please transfer the overdue semester constribution (incl. late fee) to our [bank account](/sipa/pages/membership/semester_contribution).
 Because it can take a few days until we receive your money, you can [contact us](/sipa/contact) directly, to be re-enabled immediately.